mister-utka/Scaner/multi_pingutka_scaner/README.md

 parallel icmp requests.

 Warnings!

-The code provides a limit on the allocation of RAM memory, since without it the program can eat it all, which will cause the computer to freeze.
-You can adjust this in the line

-memory_limit = 4000 * 1024 * 1024

-where the number 4000 is the memory allocation in MB.

 Also, when connecting wirelessly and setting a very high speed, customers may lose their connection, which could give you away.
 It is recommended to run ping in a neighboring terminal to some domain resource, and if